- Can I buy an annual subscription for the Scribbr Plagiarism Checker?

-- How long does the Scribbr Plagiarism Check take?
+- How long does the Scribbr Plagiarism Checker take?

-The Scribbr Plagiarism Check takes about 10 minutes to finish.
-For documents larger than 35.000 words it can take a bit longer.
-As soon as the check has finished we will send you an e-mail.
+The Scribbr Plagiarism Checker takes about 10 minutes to finish.
+For documents larger than 25.000 words it can take a bit longer.
+You will be shown an estimate at the order overview.
+As soon as the check has finished we will also send you an e-mail.

 - Can I use the Scribbr Plagiarism Checker to check the same document multiple times?